• Skip to primary navigation

 You’ll find all sorts of gifts at reasonable prices and you can negotiate on bigger ticket items in many cases.
 The vendors are open to showing you their store and you can take pictures inside without any problems.

-One other thing I love about Medellin is that there are so many things you can do, and in most cases, without even spending a cent.
+One other thing I love about Medellín is that there are so many things you can do without even spending a cent.
+You’ll just need to get a Metro Pass.

-• Take a free walking tour and see almost 30 Graffiti murals in Ayacucho Street.
+• Take a free walking tour to see the Graffiti murals in Ayacucho Street.
 From San Antonio Metro Station take the Tranvía to San Jose station.
-There you can enjoy some the best street art in Medellin.
+There you can enjoy the best street art in Medellín.

-• If you’re into fitness, try the Cerro de las Tres Cruces hike.
+• If you’re into fitness I recommend that you try the Cerro de las Tres Cruces hike.
 You’ll enjoy epic views of the city from above.

-• Visit Museo Cementerio San Pedro, its known for it’s monuments, mausoleums, graves and statues.
+• Visit Museo Cementerio San Pedro: known for its monuments, mausoleums, graves and statues.
 Admission is free and it’s open from 7:30am to 5:30pm.
-There’s also special events and guided visits.
+There’s also special events + guided visits.

 • Remember universal rules for safety in Medellin, especially downtown.
 Don’t walk with your phone out and try to look like a local.